Soil bioengineering

 Soil and Water Bioengineering is a discipline of civil engineering.
 It pursues technological, ecological, economic as well as design goals and seeks to achieve these primarily by making use of living materials, i.e. seeds, plants, part of plants and plant communities, and employing them in near–natural constructions while exploiting the manifold abilities inherent in plants.

 Soil bioengineering may sometimes be a substitute for classical engineering works; however, in most cases it is a meaningful and necessary method of complementing the latter.

 Its application suggests itself in all fields of soil and hydraulic engineering, especially for slope and embankment stabilization and erosion control.

-Soil bioengineering is the use of living plant materials to provide some engineering function.
-Soil bioengineering is an effective tool for treatment of a variety of unstable and / or eroding sites.
+Soil bioengineering, also called ground bioengineering, is the use of living plant materials to provide some engineering function.
+Soil bioengineering is an effective tool for treatment of a variety of unstable and/or eroding sites.
 Soil bioengineering techniques have been used for many centuries.
 More recently Schiechtl (1980) has encouraged the use of soil bioengineering with a variety of European examples.
 Soil bioengineering is now widely practiced throughout the world for the treatment of erosion and unstable slopes.

-Fields of Application and Plants for Soil Bioengineering Control Works
+Fields of application and plants for soil bioengineering control works

-Soil Bioengineering methods can be applied wherever the plants which are used as living building materials are able to grow well and develop.

-This is the case in tropical, subtropical and temperate zones whereas there are obvious limits in dry and cold regions, i.e. where arid, semi–arid and frost zones prevail.
+Soil bioengineering methods can be applied wherever the plants which are used as living building materials are able to grow well and develop.
+This is the case in tropical, subtropical and temperate zones whereas there are obvious limits to plant growth in dry and cold regions, i.e. where arid, semi–arid and frost zones prevail.
 In exceptional cases, lack of water may be compensated for by watering or irrigation.
 In Europe, dry conditions limiting application exist in the Mediterranean as well as in some inner alpine and eastern European snowy regions.
 However, limits are most frequently imposed in alpine and arctic regions.
 These can usually be clearly noticed by the limited growth of woody plants (forest, tree and shrub lines) and the upper limits of closed turf cover.
 The more impoverished a region is in species, the less suited it is for the application of bioengineering methods.